Statement of compliance with the QCA Corporate Governance code

-We communicate with shareholders through the Annual Report and Accounts and Interim Accounts, full-year and half-year announcements, trading updates and the Annual General Meeting (AGM) where the Directors are available for further discussion with shareholders.
-A range of corporate information (including all regulatory announcements) is also available to shareholders, investors and the public on our website.
+We communicate with shareholders through the Annual Report and Accounts and Interim Accounts and the Annual General Meeting (AGM) where the Directors are available for further discussion with shareholders.
+A range of corporate information is also available to shareholders, investors and the public on our website.

 The directors actively seek to build relationships with both private and institutional shareholders and potential investors.
 Shareholder relations are managed principally by our Chairman who is supported in this role by the Chief Executive Officer, Chief Finance Officer and Company Secretary.
-Meetings with shareholders and potential investors are arranged by the Group’s Nominated Advisor’s (NOMAD) Investor Relations team.
 Contact details of the above are as follows: